PayFabric/APIs/PayFabric/Sections/CustomReports.md

 A failed `PATCH` may result in a HTTP 400 Bad Request Response if has invalid value in request body or the Device ID used for the Security Token does not match or post failed.

-A failed `PATCH` may result in a HTTP 401 Unauthorized Response if the authorization is wrong.
+A failed `PATCH` may result in a HTTP 401 Unauthorized Response if the authorization is failed.

 Delete Custom Report
 ------------------